pixxelhq/clay/mkdocs/docs/model-development.md

-3. `ouputs` from your model which is being returned from `postprocess` names `result` of type Raster.
+3. `outputs` from your model which is being returned from `postprocess` names `result` of type Raster.

     ```yaml
     outputs: